KyivNotKiev: In Japanese

-German

-Effective 24 February 2024, two years after the full-scale invasion, Germany officially changed their spelling of the Ukrainian capital from Kiew to Kyjiw.
-This change had been requested by Ukrainian organizations in Germany in March 2022.

-Portuguese
+In Portuguese

 Some Portuguese-language media also use Kyiv rather than Kiev, despite the latter still being the formal name of the city in Portuguese.

-Other
+In other languages

+Introductory narrative of the Description of Ukraine (1660) by Guillaume Le Vasseur de Beauplan in French.
+"KIOW, formerly known as Kisovie, was once one of the most ancient cities in Europe, as evidenced by ancient remains..."
+Click for full PDF.

-Some languages, especially the Slavic ones have their own versions of the Ukrainian capital's name, e.g. Kijów in Polish language.
+Some languages, especially the Slavic ones have their own versions of the Ukrainian capital's name, e.g. Kijów in the Polish language and Uralic languages, such as Kiova in the Finnish language.